BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 ## SCENARIO 7 - CAPTURE & CONTROL

-*By holding key locations, both armies believe they can control the field of battle and force their enemy into defeat.
-Whoever earns victory this day will hold an advantage for many battles yet to come.*

 **SCENARIO OUTLINE**

 Control areas of the battlefield and deny them to your foe.